This page was last revised for version 5.1.0.

 Detecting Crossovers

-A crossover is a spot where at least two neurites pass very close to each other in space (so they may look like they intersect in the image) but they are not connected in the reconstructed graph (i.e., there is no shared node / true topological join).
+A crossover is a spot where at least two neurites pass very close to each other in space (so they may look like they intersect in the image) without being topologically connected.
 Identification of crossover sites is thus useful to disambiguate overlaps between neurites and spot possible tracing mistakes, such as missed branch-points or false merges.

 Overview of a crossover between two neurites.

-Left: Seem from top, the two neurites seem to intersect.
+Left: Seen from top, the two neurites appear to intersect.
 Right: rotation to front view reveals that the two paths are juxtaposed in the XZ plane.

 Algorithm